RSVP XXI: 'Evangeline'

 8 p.m., Pavilion, Performing Arts Center

-The music, lyrics, stage design, and acting combine the creativity of students in Barata's Sound Design and Introduction to Music Theory classes.
-The dance and choreography are coordinated and directed by Diana Stanton, a Theatre & Dance Department faculty member, and the students in her dance classes.
+The music, soundscape and staging combine the creativity of students in Barata's Sound Design classes with the choreography of Diana Stanton, a Theatre and Dance Department faculty member, and the students in her dance classes.